From the series Postcard Paintings

 “… [Rousseau] fills his tropical canvases so full of detail that it can only be taken in a little at a time as the eye moves across the surface – in all these cases he suggests the possibility of an unrolling in time as well as in space.
 It is cinematographic time (a succession of ‘stills’), not chronological time.”

 Rousseau Cinématique is a part of my current series, Postcard Paintings, which explores other artists’ work while juxtaposing my own imagery within it.
-I collage onto postcards body parts from erotic comics and tart cards.
+I collage onto body parts from erotic Mexican comic books.
 Much as a modern disc jockey remixes music, I work on the computer by overlapping and integrating the new information into the work of other artists.
-From these permutations, I create a painting on a larger scale in oils on linen or paper that incorporates the original collaged elements.
-Their scale has a dot-matrix degradation that contrasts with the classical oil-painting technique.
+From these permutations, I create a painting on a larger scale in oils on linen that incorporates the original collaged elements.
+The enlarged scale of the body part has a dot-matrix degradation that contrasts with the classical oil-painting technique.
 As my work evolves, it becomes a dialogue between myself and the other artist.
 I acknowledge the other style, while asserting my own vision in developing the image.
 In this way, I hope to present a new interpretation of the original for today’s contemporary audience.

 Pamela Joseph, 2009